 FLASH!
-The makers of famed Jergens Lotion announce a marvelous new FACE CREAM. a new "One-Jar" Beauty Treatment...for every type of skin.
+The makers of famed Jergens Lotion announce a marvelous new FACE CREAM. a new "One-Jar" Beauty Treatment... for every type of skin.

-ERE, AT LAST, is beauty care for your Here, AT LASI, is beauty, face as simple, as effective and lovely, as Jergens Lotion care for your hands!
+HERE, AT LAST, is beauty care for your face as simple, as effective and lovely, as Jergens Lotion care for your hands!